mickael-menu/ShadowVim/Documentation/Research/Buffer.md

 * Undo/redo using the UI instead of `u`/`^R`.
 * Maybe Xcode auto-formatting, when it's enabled in the preferences.
 Although this one can conflict with Nvim.

-## Token
+## Edition token

-To address this, let's introduce a shared "buffer token" whose owner temporarily becomes the source of truth.
+To address this, let's introduce a shared "edition token" whose owner temporarily becomes the source of truth.

 * The **main buffer** is the buffer currently owning the token and is the source of truth for the content.
 * The **subordinate buffer** is the alternate buffer that will apply the changes from the owner buffer.
 * The buffers are **idle** when none of them owns the token.
-* A *subordinate* buffer is **frozen** when receiving conflicting change events.
-It will be resynchronized and unfrozen when the token is released by the *main* buffer.

 ### Ownership flow